BinhangYuan/site/index.md

 # Publications

 - Shangyu Luo, Dimitrije Jankov, **Binhang Yuan**, and Chris Jermaine.
-"Automatic Optimization of Matrix Implementations for Distributed Machine Learning and Linear Algebra." to appear in Proceedings of the 2021 International Conference on Management of Data.
+"Automatic Optimization of Matrix Implementations for Distributed Machine Learning and Linear Algebra." in Proceedings of the 2021 International Conference on Management of Data.
 ACM. (*SIGMOD 2021*)

 - Huaqing Jin, Guosheng Yin, **Binhang Yuan**, and Fei Jiang.
 "Bayesian Hierarchical Modeling for Multivariate Change Point Detection."
 In Technometrics, 2021.